HoSyTuyen/MultilingualGAN/data/train/ReadMe.md

-Add all your training data here
+Put all your training data here